 If you enjoy our show, please know that it’s only possible with the generous support of our sponsor: Hivebrite, the community engagement platform.

 Trust as an integral part of cooperative game design (6:54): “In a cooperative game, you can guide people along.
 You’re all working toward the same goal, so you can help each other out as you go along.
 I think that does help build trust.
 Having that common goal really helps.
 The opposite is true with semi-cooperative ones, or even the ones with the hidden traitor.
-Most of the game is really about social reduction and trying to guess what people’s agendas are.” –@mattleacock
+Most of the game is really about social deduction and trying to guess what people’s agendas are.” –@mattleacock

 Getting buy-in on community norms outside of the context of guidelines infractions (8:45): “To the extent that people can understand what the norms are before they exhibit the behavior the better. … It’s not just, ‘Here’s the rules.
 Follow them.’
 It’s, ‘Here’s the intent of the community [and] where we want to go, so that’s why we have these rules.'” –@mattleacock